startrek92/Yelp/README.md

   - Clone Repo and got to Yelp directory
   - Run ```npn install```
   - Add Mongo DB installation
-  - got to localhost:3000
+  - go to localhost:3000
-    - if 3000 prt is not available on system, change PORT in app.js file
+    - if 3000 port is not available on system, change PORT in app.js file